mattia72/DRipGrepper/README.md

 ## Features and Todos
 Marked with checkmark if ready, else planned.
+Most actual working items, you will find in the last [release notes](https://github.com/mattia72/DRipGrepper/releases)

 - [x] Searches text, parses output of `rg --vimgrep`
   - [x] Error parser: if a line couldn't be parsed, it is placed in the first column (it may be an encoding problem)